MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-mde-integration.md

 ---
-title: Integrate Microsoft Defender for Endpoint
+title: Classic portal -  Integrate Microsoft Defender for Endpoint
-description: This article describes how to integrate Microsoft Defender for Endpoint with Defender for Cloud Apps for enhanced visibility into Shadow IT and risk management. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes how to integrate Microsoft Defender for Endpoint with Defender for Cloud Apps for enhanced visibility into Shadow IT and risk management. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Integrate Microsoft Defender for Endpoint with Microsoft Defender for Cloud Apps
+# Classic portal: Integrate Microsoft Defender for Endpoint with Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]